Glamping in Prince Edward Island

 (4)

 This property has two buildings for rent.
 One is called the Sweet Suite and the other is called Easy Street.
 The Sweet Suite contains a 3/4 bed and a pull out couch.
 There is a sink and a toilet.
-A deck with chairs, two burner butane camp stove.
-It is ideal for two people or three is close or family.
+A deck with chairs and a two burner butane camp stove.
+It is ideal for two people or three if close or family.
 Easy Street has a futon, A screened in area and an outside deck.
+There is a closed in flush toilet beside the building.
 It has a magnificent view of the Gulf of St. Lawrence including beach and capes.
-There is no toilet but I will provide a camp toilet that you will be responsible for emptying if used.
 It is ideal for a couple or two people who don't mind being close.
 There is an outside shower and courtyard to service both buildings.
 The courtyard has a table and chairs, BBQ that guests are welcome to use.
+Also at the courtyard is an outside kitchen with running hot and cold water, a pizza oven, a small bar fridge for each cabin, all cooking equipment required i.e pots, pans, utensils, plates.
 Guests will have access to a set of stairs that lead to the water.
 This is an off the grid property.
 The electricity is fueled by solar panels into batteries.
 Internet is available.
 There is a washing machine and a clothes line.
 If you are the least bit uptight and need everything to be perfect this property is not for you.
 Ruth lives on the property in a separate building and is excited to share the beauty with like minded, appreciative people.

 Pets